-Intangible assets include the costs of non-exclusive and perpetual worldwide software technology licenses and software development costs.
+Intangible assets include the costs of non-exclusive and perpetual worldwide software technology licenses.
 License costs are amortized on a straight-line basis over the estimated useful lives of the assets, which is estimated at five years.

 Long-Lived Assets